femboyfin/dbdideas/misc.md

 ### Display Perk/Addon/Power Icon for the source of Status Effects

 Currently, the strength percentage values of certain effects like Haste & Hindered are both shown in the corner of those effects.
 This could be extended to display the icon of whatever caused it in the upper left corner.
 This means if you received the Mangled status from from Sloppy Butcher, you'll see the Sloppy Butcher icon in the corner of the Mangled icon in your HUD.
-This allows you to identify the source of an effect if you miss the initial cause of it in the upper right of the HUD, makes inflicting status effects more clear to the user, and makes it easier to identify if you're being affected by a perk's othter effects in cases where Aura reveal and other effects are triggered at once (think Babysitter, Gearhead).
+This allows you to identify the source of an effect if you miss the initial cause of it in the upper right of the HUD, makes inflicting status effects more clear to the user, and makes it easier to identify if you're being affected by a perk's other  effects in cases where Aura reveal and other effects are triggered at once (think Babysitter, Gearhead).

 ### Display names of Perk/Addon/Powers in the upper right for effects shown in the Player Effects section of the HUD